 Formerly a British colony, Gambia retains some past influences, including the national language.
 However, the present day identity of this incredible country is undoubtedly all its own, with the vibrancy of its golden coast, intrigue of its reserves and parks and sweeps of the majestic River Gambia that transects the land.
-Wherever you wander, holidays to Gambia will put a smile on your face.
+Wherever you wander, Gambia holidays will put a smile on your face.

 Lively, vivacious, colourful and diverse, Banjul is a fitting capital for this fascinating destination.
 Unsurprisingly, the majority of the country’s larger hotel complexes and beach resorts can be found within its stretches, mainly along the city’s envy-inducing coastline of white sand and azure waters.